Jensen Coupé 1975-76

-Sheepskin seat inserts are found on almost all cars seen today but the records are silent on what was actually built into these late models.
-Except for one of the original glassless roof cars, and possibly the van Hool conversion, all Coupés had their tops covered in either Tan or Black padded vinyl.
-Again, the paucity of records lends room for speculation but 20 cars are listed as having had Black tops, 7 had the Tan variety and the rest have no details recorded.
+Sheepskin seat inserts are found on almost all Coupés seen today but the records are silent on what was actually built into these late models.
+Except for one of the original glassless roof cars, and apparently the van Hool conversion, all Coupés had their tops covered in either Tan or Black padded vinyl.
+Again, the paucity of records lends room for speculation but 20 cars are listed as having had Black vinyl tops, 7 had them in Tan and the rest have no details recorded.

 Coupés continued to be made, like saloons and Convertibles, after the factory closed in May 1976.
 In fact, 34 of the 46 known Coupés were finished and sold after the official closure of Jensen Motors.
-Those despatched between June and December 1976 were completed by Jensen Parts & Service Ltd, one of the residual companies left behind by Qvale and the Receiver to serve the needs of those who were brave enough (or foolish enough) to buy these very expensive cars from a decidedly moribund car maker.
+Those despatched between June and December 1976 were completed by Jensen Parts & Service Ltd, one of the residual companies left behind by Qvale and the Receiver to serve the needs of those who were brave enough (or foolish enough) to buy these very expensive cars from a moribund car maker.
+Almost all of the late cars were sent to North America.
 Qvale himself kept a Coupé when he quit Jensens in 1976 and it survives in the United States.
-Three RHDs were sold off in the Isaacs auction of remaining factory assets in August 1976, and all were taken by the same buyer.
+Three RHDs were sold off in the Isaacs auction of remaining factory assets in August 1976, all purchased by the same buyer.
 One was a glassless roof prototype and the others were uncompleted production cars which were finished off by Jensen Parts & Service later in the year.

 Being the last Jensens made, Coupés probably stand a better chance of survival than any other Interceptor variants.
 In fact, I have fates for 44 Coupés over the years, most of them since 2000, so it looks as if they are doing well.
 I know of no Coupé having been broken.